 The court agreed with an expert, Dr Braier, who found that any attempt to reintroduce contact while the child remained in his mother’s care was bound to fail.
 The mother’s opinion towards the father had been (in the words of the appointed expert) “transferring to H gradually over time, and is now complete, with his independent rejection of contact”.

-“Even though there may be transient distress, particularly as H is now settled in his secondary school, with friends, this needs to be weighed against the need for removal from his mum, to protect him from further harm, in the form of consequences of complete loss of his dad”.
+The expert report went on to recommend an immediate and outright change of home for the son in the following, clear terms: “Even though there may be transient distress, particularly as H is now settled in his secondary school, with friends, this needs to be weighed against the need for removal from his mum, to protect him from further harm, in the form of consequences of complete loss of his dad”.

 It remains true that every family law case depends upon its own facts and circumstances and that transferring residence from one parent to another is never going to be lightly or quickly undertaken.
 The courts, however, are moving away from the position where changing the parent with whom the child shall live is no longer just seen as a “last resort” or “Draconian” measure.

-“… consider all the circumstances in the case that are relevant to the issue of welfare, consider those elements in the s1(3) welfare check list which apply on the facts of the case and then, taking all those matters into account, determine which of the various options best meets the child’s welfare needs”.
+The judgment in an earlier decided case of Re L was quoted in this current decision with the reminder that the court must: “… consider all the circumstances in the case that are relevant to the issue of welfare, consider those elements in the s1(3) welfare check list which apply on the facts of the case and then, taking all those matters into account, determine which of the various options best meets the child’s welfare needs”.

-“The welfare check list is essential,” explains Neil Denny, a senior family law associate with Roythornes Solicitors in Nottingham.
+“The welfare checklist is essential,” explains Neil Denny, a senior family law associate with Roythornes Solicitors in Nottingham.
 “Judges have generally been very slow to change which parent a child or children should live with due to the potential impact of change.
 Careful consideration of the check list is required.
 It will also be necessary to work with professionals and independent experts who are aware of the dynamics in parental alienation and intractable (sometimes called implacable) hostility cases.